MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/dx-graphics-hlsl-asuint.md

 ## <a name="return-value"></a>Valore restituito

-Input interpretato come Unsigned Integer.
+Input interpretato come intero senza segno.

 ## <a name="type-description"></a>Descrizione del tipo